Ayush-Gopisetty/codepath_homework/README.md

     --boot-disk-type "pd-standard" ^
     --boot-disk-device-name "mhn-admin"
 ```
 After using the following command to create the MHN-Admin, I was able to run MHN-Admin VM by using the command `gcloud compute ssh mhn-admin`.
 After creating the MHN-Admin, I had to install the MHN-Admin application in order to deploy the MHN-Admin.
+In order to install the MHN-Admin application , I first had to run the MHN-Admin VM and after running MHN-Admin VM, I had to use the following command to retrieve the

 <img src="mhn-admin.gif">